Senate Republicans resist advancing on border policy bill, leaving aid for Ukraine in doubt

 But Republicans expressed deep divisions on the bill.
 During a 90-minute, closed-door meeting Monday evening, their discussion turned to shouting.

-“Time out!” said Iowa Sen. Joni Ernst, a retired lieutenant general in the Iowa Army National Guard, during one exchange.
+“Time out!” said Iowa Sen. Joni Ernst, a retired lieutenant colonel in the Iowa Army National Guard, during one exchange.
 “At ease!”

 GOP senators emerged saying they were not likely to vote to move forward during the Wednesday test vote and wanted to debate changes to the bill — a demand that would further delay any definitive action on the legislation.

-Note: This story was first published on February 5, 2024.
-It was updated on February 7, 2024, to correct that Sen. Joni Ernst is a retired lieutenant colonel in the Iowa Army National Guard, not a retired lieutenant general.